willymcallister/willymcallister.github.io/_articles/rc-natural-response-derivation.md

 It is *ordinary* because there is just one independent variable $t$, (as opposed to partial derivatives of multiple independent variables).

-It amazes me how schematic symbols turn into bits and pieces of differential equations.
+It's amazing how schematic symbols represent bits and pieces of differential equations.
 Simple symbols, sophisticated ideas.
 {% endcapture %}{% include details.html %}

+## Solve the circuit

-We are going to solve this equation together step-by-step,
+We will solve this equation together step-by-step,

 $\text C\,\dfrac{dv}{dt} + \dfrac 1 {\text R} \, {v} = 0\qquad$ (differential equation)

 When you solve a differential equation you have to find some sort of function, in our case, a function of voltage with respect to time, $v(t)$, where plugging $v(t)$ into the differential equation makes it come true.

 Where do solutions come from?
 One way is to guess at a solution, and try it out.
 (Not any wild guess, but an informed guess.)
-If your text book says, "assume a solution of the form ...", that's the same as a guess.
+Whenever your text book says something like, "assume a solution of the form ...", that's the same as a guess.

 While gazing at the differential equation, consult the depths of your memory where you store what you know about functions.
 Relax your mind and follow along...